ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Resources: Resources are instances of services that you create, like virtual machines, storage, or SQL databases.

 #### Geography
-- any region of the world that contains at least one Azure region
+- any areo of the world that contains at least one Azure region
-- Regions define individual markets and maintain boundaries between data location and compliance
+- individual markets and maintain boundaries between data location and compliance
-- 10+ geographies
+- 28 geographies

 #### Zone
 A zone are regional groups of Azure regions for billing.
 Data transfer charges are based on the zone.